 KRI’s Give The CEO Room To Understand Cyber

 With data breaches capturing headlines weekly, CEO’s are growing more and more concerned with the states of their cyber posture.
-However, this is a whole new classification of risk for CEO’s and BoD’s that leaves them searching for answers in ways that will fit into their current methodologies of managing existing and potential risk.
+However, this is a whole new classification of risk events for CEO’s and BoD’s that leaves them searching for answers in ways that will fit into their current methodologies of managing existing and potential risk.
 With cyber-focused KRI’s that are constructed by the CISO in tandem with the strategy put out by the CEO, this helps the CEO understand the risks associated with the strategy - and either accept or reject that level of risk.

-Using KRI’s as a means to empower both business leaders and security teams with an understanding of the other party allows both to work more closely and further integrate cybersecurity risk management into the executive leadership conversation.
+Developing effective key risk indicators as a means to empower both business leaders and security teams with an understanding of the other party allows both to work more closely and further integrate cybersecurity risk management into the executive leadership conversation.